UK Transplant Center provides kidney transplants for adults and children with end-stage kidney disease, also known as renal failure.

 Living kidney donor benefits

 Kidney transplants can come from two sources: a living donor or a deceased donor.
-Living donor transplants offer recipients better long-term survival rates and shorter wait times compared to kidneys donated from a deceased donor and allow patients faster receipt of a new kidney without the average two to five year wait.
+Living donor transplants offer recipients better long-term survival rates and shorter wait times compared to kidneys donated from a deceased donor and allow patients faster receipt of a new kidney without the average four to six year wait.
 Today medical providers are even able to transplant kidneys from unrelated living donors (like a spouse or friend) with success similar to kidneys donated from a blood relative.
 New medications make it possible to donate without a family link to the recipient but the donor and recipient must have compatible blood types.

 Anyone who is generally healthy and has normal kidney function can donate.
 Donors will live healthy lives with just one kidney because the remaining organ enlarges to compensate for the donated organ.
 Living donor kidneys have a lower rejection rate than deceased donors and start to function more quickly as well.